 What you should keep in mind is strategy and tactic is what makes someone a good problem solver, not the tools.
 Now, if you’ve never seen the Gaussian pairing tool, which Gauss used to sum the numbers from 1-100, you are undoubtedly impressed.
 Gaussian pairing is quite clever, but they are tools and tools are just tricks.
 These are things that can be acquired.
 What you should keep in mind is that strategy and tactic are what makes someone a good problem solver, not the tools.

 You should use these new ideas.
 Any time you see a new, interesting idea, learn it, use it, and make it yours.
 Ideas are collective human property.
 They are not private property.
 Don’t forget that what you’re doing is chainsawing the giraffe.
 It’s okay to mess around and break some rules.

 Learn more about three strategies for achieving a problem-solving breakthrough

 Let’s look at a quickie, a problem that requires “think outside the box” thinking.

 If you consider the problem of nine dots in a grid and ask how do you join them all by drawing no more than four absolutely straight lines?
 If you think outside the box, as demonstrated in the diagram, it’s pretty obvious what to do.

 As long as you go outside the box, you’re able to get all 9 dots.
 It’s a fun and challenging problem if you’ve never seen it before.Thinking outside the box helps you become a good problem solver.
 Click To Tweet

 People may be endowed unequally with confidence, creativity, and power of concentration, but all of these are trainable skills.
-It’s possible to practice them and improve them, but in order to do so, you will need to see lots of creativity in action and you need lots of open-ended opportunity to experiment.
+It’s possible to practice them and improve them, but to do so, you will need to see lots of creativity in action and you need lots of open-ended opportunities to experiment.